xiph/flac/man/flac.md

 :	Set sample rate (in Hz).

 **\--sign={***signed***\|***unsigned***}**
-:	Set the sign of samples (the default is signed).
+:	Set the sign of samples.

 **\--input-size=***\#*
 :	Specify the size of the raw input in bytes.
 If you are encoding raw